Rikiza89/Firewall-prototype/README.md

 ## Support

-If you find this project helpful, please consider giving it a ⭐️ on GitHub!
+If you find this project helpful, please consider giving it a ⭐️!

----

-**Note**: Remember to replace `yourusername` and contact information with your actual GitHub username and details before uploading.